dhruvabhat24/E-Commerce/README.md

 1. Clone the repository:https://github.com/Dhruvabhat24/E-Commerce.git.
 Open the `index.html` file in your web browser to access the website.

-## Contributing

-If you'd like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).